lensfun/lensfun/tools/calibration_webserver/workflow.rst

 my GitHub profile look better.)

-ownCloud
+Nextcloud
 --------

-We share the calibration images themselves via ownCloud.
-Any ownCloud client should work.
-Our server is at ``https://bob.ipv.kfa-juelich.de/owncloud``.
+We share the calibration images themselves via Nextcloud.
+Any Nextcloud client should work.
+Our server is at ``https://bob.ipv.kfa-juelich.de/nextcloud``.
 You get credentials from Torsten.
 We cannot make it totally public because it contains email addresses.